quytelda/kbundle/README.rst

 could keep the bundle contents in a Git repository and quickly rebuild the ``.bundle`` file whenever you change something.

+There is also a ``kpp-update-name`` program to set the metadata name of a Krita preset file, which is useful for synchronizing with the file name.

 .. note:: This is a first draft!
 It works for me, but there's still
 	  some quirks to smooth out.
 Pull requests are welcome :)